Embedded system: Monolithic kernels

 A monolithic kernel is a relatively large kernel with sophisticated capabilities adapted to suit an embedded environment.
 This gives programmers an environment similar to a desktop operating system like Linux or Microsoft Windows, and is therefore very productive for development.
 On the downside, it requires considerably more hardware resources, is often more expensive, and, because of the complexity of these kernels, can be less predictable and reliable.

 Common examples of embedded monolithic kernels are embedded Linux, VXWorks and Windows CE.

 Despite the increased cost in hardware, this type of embedded system is increasing in popularity, especially on the more powerful embedded devices such as wireless routers and GPS navigation systems.

 Additional software components

 In addition to the core operating system, many embedded systems have additional upper-layer software components.
 These components include networking protocol stacks like CAN, TCP/IP, FTP, HTTP, and HTTPS, and storage capabilities like FAT and flash memory management systems.
 If the embedded device has audio and video capabilities, then the appropriate drivers and codecs will be present in the system.
-In the case of the monolithic kernels, many of these software layers may be included in the kernel.
-In the RTOS category, the availability of additional software components depends upon the commercial offering.
+In the case of monolithic kernels, many of these software layers may be included in the kernel.
+In the RTOS category, the availability of additional software components depends on the commercial offering.